antonyciani/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

    research and to find more articles on that topic to illustrate the problem.

+	**Answer:**

+	We performed this task without any difficulties.
+We needed to install a process supervisor because we want to run multiple processes at the same time in our Docker environment.
+We will need to perform management tasks later in this lab which means multiple processes running at the same time.
+The supervisor will be useful in order to start the other processes needed in the container.

 ### <a name="task-2"></a>Task 2: Add a tool to manage membership in the web server cluster